Storage or demand response capacity operators depending on the characteristics of the zones selected for the experimental tenders.

 Information is available at concerte.fr (account creation required to access information).

 The zones selected for the Call for Tenders

-On the basis of the market participants’ responses to the survey of interests and in-depth network studies, RTE has communicated to the market participants, within the framework of the Working Groups of the consultation, that the first experimental tenders will be launched in the Sétier and Perquie zones.
+- On the basis of the market participants’ responses to the survey of interests and in-depth network studies, RTE has communicated to the market participants, within the framework of the Working Groups of the consultation, that the work to launch the first experimental calls for tender would continue in the Sétier and Perquie zones.
 The Henri Paul and Aubusson zones are no longer part of the scope of experiment.